 The CTC-19 project includes physical exhibits as well as a digital archival collection of the works submitted by contributors from all over the globe.
 The project endeavored to reach those disproportionately impacted by the pandemic whenever possible.
 Intersectional and underrepresented identities were specifically sought for inclusion.
 COVID-19 continues to reveal profound structural disadvantages and inequities, causing minority communities to be disproportionately affected by the pandemic.

+There will be partnership exhibitions in Buffalo, NY, Colorado Springs, and St. Louis in the fall of 2023.
+These, along with Michigan exhibitions in 2024 aim to represent diverse acts of creativity, which speak to the myriad ways the pandemic is being experienced within and across multiple communities.
 Access and accessibility lie at the heart of this project.
 We see accessibility as a creative process not just a product created to reach standards outlined by the Americans with Disabilities Act (ADA).
 Our exhibitions work to set a new standard for accessible experiences in museums, universities, and online by including everything from braille, audio descriptions, and tactile art to respite spaces for grieving and times for adjusted sensory environments.

 Previous collaborations with University and community partners expanded the project’s reach to multiple communities.
 Thanks to the following partners for their support: